thunderrabbit/robnugen-journal-entries/2018/01/26headed-to-work-at-scc.md

 On the way there, I hope to figure out why my local version of mypowercircle.org will not compile with Hugo.  bah.  it was supposed to be easy!!

+Ah.
+I had gotten stuck trying to add Japanese language version of the site, but never got it working.
+It's better to just have an actual Japanese speaker make the Japanese site, so I cut out the Japanese content from the site and now it's working again.